Q: Do you work with a particular audience in mind?

 Comments are welcome!

 Posted on December 15, 2018, in Bolivianos, Creative Process, Studio, Working methods and tagged "Shamanic", answer, audience, blurring, brightening, contrast, decisions, exciting, fading, fine tune, finished, finishing touches, framing, heightening, leading, painting, pastel painting, pay attention, photographed, pushing back, satisfied, specific, the viewer's gaze, viewer's eyes, Virginia, visually.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Q: Do you work with a particular audience in mind?.